retroelec/T-HMI-C64/README.md

 ### Games

 As there is no disk drive emulation, only "onefiled games" can be played.
 Up to now I tested the following games.
+Note: I do not test all games after every patch - it is therefore possible that some games only work with an earlier patch.

 Games that are playable: